 Attending the DOCK during the school year is at no cost to parents.
 With increased hours in the summer and over spring break, parents participate by paying a nominal fee.

-We are proud to have 15 graduates in the class of 2019 and expect to graduate another 5 teens this May 2020!
+We are proud to have 15 graduates in the class of 2019 and another 4 teens in the class of 2020!